 - Behavioral support: Addiction changes the way the brain works, in turn modifying the patient’s behaviors.
 Behavioral services, such as therapy and group counseling, help patients learn new habits.
 Some patients also need to manage mental health conditions that affect their drug use.

-The services you receive at a PCP drug addiction rehab center depend on the provider and your needs.
+The services you receive at a PCP drug use disorder treatment center depend on the provider and your needs.

 GATEWAY’S PCP DRUG ADDICTION REHABILITATION CENTERS IN ILLINOIS